Garden by Willow Bridge

 Little Mac the Kitten on Willow Bridge

-Downstream of the bridge the waterside plantings include Shasta daisies, ferns and Phormiums, huge Miscanthus grasses, and the delightful moss rose William Lobb.
-As in all my plantings, things tend to get a bit mixed up together.
-But that's all part of the fun.
+Downstream of the bridge the waterside plantings included Shasta daisies, Iris confusa Chengdu, Ferns and Phormiums, huge Miscanthus grasses, and the delightful moss rose William Lobb.
+As in all my plantings, things tended to get a bit mixed up together.
+But that was all part of the fun.
+And many of the originals are sill growing strong.

 Phormiums and Flowers